← Back to Projects

 Contactile - Robotic Gripper Accessory

-During my internship at Contactile, I designed an device that controls and supplies power to a robotic gripper.
-The purpose of this device was to enable mobile demonstration of the gipper (for trade shows and conferences).
+During my internship at Contactile, I designed a device that controls and supplies power to a robotic gripper.
+The purpose of this device was to enable mobile demonstration of the gipper for trade shows and conferences.

 PCB Design

-The PCB was manufactured and assembled by JLCPCB, and the first iteration worked as expected.
+The PCB was manufactured by JLCPCB, and the first iteration worked as expected.
 The MCU is an ESP32-S3 WROOM and ESP-IDF was used to program the USB and BLE peripherals.

 The power supply consists of eight (high current) AA rechargeable batteries.
 A boost converter was designed to step up the ~12V supply voltage to 24V for the gripper and a buck converter was used to step voltage down to 5V for the digital circuit.